Gorilla Mind Energy Drink Review: Overhyped?

 Gorilla Mind is one of the more popular nootropic supplement brands, founded by the creator of the “More Plates More Dates” YouTube channel named Derek.
 The brand recently launched an energy drink that’s described as “the most efficacious energy drink.”

-In this article we’ll answer all of these questions and more as we analyze the ingredients in Gorilla Mind Energy Drink based on medical studies to give our take on whether the product is likely to be effective for improving energy, or if it’s a waste of money.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in Gorilla Mind Energy Drink to give our take on whether or not the product is likely to be effective for improving energy, and whether or not it's healthy.

 N-acetyl-l-tyrosine is the highest-dosed ingredient in this formulation at 1,000 milligrams (mg), but we can’t find any clinical trials proving that it increases energy, nor does Gorilla Mind cite any on the product page.